Anonymous Parse caching

 RESET INTERNER clears both halves.
 In-flight clients re-Parse on next reuse — diagnostics-only.

 The Prometheus surface mirrors SHOW INTERNER plus a histogram for sweep duration and a counter for the synthetic 26000s.
-Tune query_interner_anon_idle_ttl_seconds upward when pg_doorman_query_interner_synthetic_misses_total shows a sustained non-zero rate.
+Raise query_interner_anon_idle_ttl_seconds only when synthetic misses correlate with anonymous TTL evictions or a known cross-batch unnamed statement pattern.
+If misses correlate with pg_doorman_clients_prepared_anonymous_evictions_total, increase client_anonymous_prepared_cache_size instead.

 Reference